skrysmanski/AppMotor/src/AppMotor.CliApp/CommandLine/README.md

 ssh-env keys delete
 ```

-... then `keys` would be a verb group.
+... then `keys` would be a verb group (i.e. it doesn't do anything on its own)

 Verb groups are simply **verbs without a command**: